- Dr. Scott Poole

 Chantilly High School students are educated, actively engaged and compassionate citizens.

-Chantilly High School, located in the suburbs of western Fairfax County, has a population of 2,762 students, 208 teachers, 11 counselors and 10 administrators.
-Since opening its doors in 1973, Chantilly has endeavored to provide for students a college/career preparatory education of high quality in all dimensions - intellectual, emotional, social, and physical.
-Our school is supported by an educated business and professional community that demands excellence.
-In the classroom, teachers incorporate technology and instructional strategies that develop critical thinking skills, as well as content knowledge.
-Instruction emphasizes informed problem solving and enables all graduates to independently create workable solutions within a changing society.
-Our student to faculty ratio is 13 to 1 and the student to computer ratio is 1 to 1.
+Chantilly High School, located in the suburbs of western Fairfax County, has a population of 2916 students, 239 teachers, 12 counselors and 10 administrators.
+Since opening its doors in 1973, Chantilly has endeavored to provide students a college/career preparatory education of high quality in all dimensions - intellectual, emotional, social, and physical.
+All students at Chantilly high school have access to high quality, meaningful learning experiences that ensure students are equipped with strong communication, collaboration, creative and critical thinking skills, as well as content knowledge.
+Our student to faculty ratio is 12 to 1 and the student to computer ratio is 1 to 1.

 Chantilly’s rigorous and comprehensive academic program is further enhanced through student participation and success beyond the classroom that includes: